astrolang/astro/README.md

 Astro is supposed to be high-level enough to write python-like scripts but also low-level enough to write an operating system kernel.
 Therefore, it doesn't have a traditional [garbage collector](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science)) instead it relies on lifetime analysis at compile-time that free memory once they are no longer referenced.

 ### How close is Astro to being ready for use?
 Not close.
-Astro is at its infancy, there are several tasks —which you can find [below](#tasks)— to complete before it becomes usable.
+Astro is at its infancy, there are several tasks to complete before it becomes usable.

 For now, Astro can compile its source code to ast format.
 It is not ready for even the simplest application.
 It is also currently implemented Rust (it was being implemented in Javascript and C++), however, the plan is to bootstrap the compiler (implement it in Astro) once it is sufficiently well-featured.